How we are responding to the equalities act, including our workforce profile and gender pay gap information.

 We publish our equality impact assessments to show how we have considered the local community where changes are anticipated that may have a potential impact on service users.

-The government has set a target for all public sector employers in England with at least 250 employees, to employ an average 2.3% of their staff headcount as new apprentice starts between 1 April 2017 and March 2021 which Rushmoor has achieved.
+The government has set a target for all public sector employers in England with at least 250 employees, to employ an average 2.3% of their staff headcount as new apprentice starts between 1 April 2017 and March 2021.
+Rushmoor Borough Council was one of only 30 councils to achieve this target.

-Below is the summary of the information we will send to the Department of Education for 2020/21 to measure our progress to meet this apprenticeship target.
+Below is the summary of the information we will send to the Department of Education for 2021/22.